Polynomial term structure models: Introduction

 Perhaps the two most famous tractable factor models are those of Vasicek \cite{V} and Cox, Ingersoll \& Ross \cite{CIR}.
-In these models the factor is scalar and identified with the spot interest rate, so in the notation above, $d=1$ and $R(z)=z$, while the functions $b$ and $a$ are affine and the function $H$ is of the exponential affine form
+In these models the factor is scalar and identified with the spot interest rate, so in the notation above, $d=1$ and $R(z)=z$, while the functions $b$ and $a$ are affine and the function $G$ is of the exponential affine form

-It is easy to see that the partial differential equation \eqref{eq:PDE} reduces to a system of coupled Riccati ordinary differential equations for the functions $h_0$ and $h_1$ and the boundary condition \eqref{eq:bc} becomes $h_0(0)=h_1(0) = 0$.
-Furthermore, it is well-known that in both cases the corresponding stochastic differential equation \eqref{eq:SDE} always has a unique \textit{local} solution.
+In the case of exponential affine models, it is well-known that the partial differential equation reduces to a system of coupled Riccati ordinary differential equations for the functions $h_0$ and $h_1$ and the boundary condition becomes $h_0(0)=h_1(0) = 0$.
+Furthermore, the corresponding stochastic differential equation always has a unique \textit{local} solution.
 While the local solution to the Vasicek stochastic differential equation is in fact the unique global solution, the situation with the Cox--Ingersoll--Ross stochastic differential is more delicate: for some values of the parameters, local solutions may explode in finite time by hitting the boundary of the state space.
-Duffie \& Kan \cite{DK} studied exponential affine models where the factor process is of arbitrary dimension $d \ge 1$, finding conditions under which the corresponding stochastic differential equation \eqref{eq:SDE} has a non-explosive solution.
+Duffie \& Kan \cite{DK} studied exponential affine models where the factor process is of arbitrary dimension $d \ge 1$, finding conditions under which the corresponding stochastic differential equation has a non-explosive solution.
 Subsequently, there has been a considerable body of research on the properties of these exponential affine models.
 A notable contribution to this literature is a general characterisation of exponential affine term structure models by Duffie, Filipovi\'c \& Schachermayer \cite{DFS}.

 An exponential affine model can be considered a special case of the family of exponential quadratic models.
 An early example of a quadratic model was proposed by Longstaff \cite{L}, and has since been developed and generalised by Jamshidian \cite{J}, Leippold \& Wu \cite{LW}, and Chen, Filipovi\'c \& Poor \cite{CFP} among others.